BME-SBT/ESP32_CAN_V1/BASE/README.md

 State of the project:
-Schematic design done, LED package size needs to finalized, pin headder will be selected after layout
+Schematic design done
+floorplan done
+working on routing: power nets still need to be routed